-In C++, there is no direct way of expressing class methods.
-However, we can emulate them using static methods. "createInstance" and "valueOf" are examples of class methods.
+In Java, there is no direct way of expressing class methods.
+However, we can emulate them using static methods.
 Emulating class methods through static methods is not perfect; actually, it is pretty cumbersome, because you do not have inheritance and polymorphism.
 However, it works for many common tasks.

-This "createInstance" method is just one instance of the common "use static methods to represent class methods" idiom.
+This "newInstance" method is just one instance of the common "use static methods to represent class methods" idiom.
+Other examples are the "String valueOf(...)" methods of the JDK String class and the "BigInteger valueOf(...)" methods of the JDK BigInteger class.